 Users

 A User represents an individual interacting with your application.
-Each User can have multiple Sessions associated with them, allowing you to track and manage their interactions over time.
+Each User can have multiple Threads associated with them, allowing you to track and manage their interactions over time.
+Additionally, each user has an associated User Graph which stores the memory for that user.

-In the following sections, you will learn how to manage Users and their associated Sessions.
+In the following sections, you will learn how to manage Users and their associated Threads.

 Users Enable Simple User Privacy Management

-Deleting a User will delete all Sessions and session artifacts associated with that User with a single API call, making it easy to handle Right To Be Forgotten requests.
+Deleting a User will delete all Threads and thread artifacts associated with that User with a single API call, making it easy to handle Right To Be Forgotten requests.

 You can associate rich business context with a User:

-• user_id: A unique identifier of the user that maps to your internal User ID.
+: A unique identifier of the user that maps to your internal User ID.email

 Adding a User